vegaprotocol/documentation/docs/node-operators/migration-guides/upgrade-node.md

 ## After you upgrade

-1. There is a new network parameter for `evmbridgeconfigs`.
+1. There is a new network parameter for `blockchains.evmBridgeConfigs`.
 This value is hard-coded as it needs to be available when your node starts up.
 Once your node starts, map the network ID to the config as seen in the [bridge mapping file ↗](https://github.com/vegaprotocol/vega/blob/develop/core/netparams/bridge_mapping.go).
 This includes the contracts that will be deployed.

 2. After upgrading, one of the validator set will need to remove the party that deployed the bridge from the signer set.